Pounamu Pathway: Implementation

 The Coaltown redevelopment was supposed to be completed in late 2021 or early 2022.
 Buller District Council had agreed to transfer $150,000 of funding for Coaltown Museum to TAPL, beginning in July 2021 and continuing for three years.
 In June 2021 TAPL told the District Council it was not yet ready to take over the running of the museum.
 Bicknell asked the council to extend the contract for another year, citing planning delays.

 The redeveloped Haast visitor centre was expected to open in the second half of 2021, but by August work had yet to begin.
 Bicknell resigned from the Pounamu Pathway project in August 2021.
 In November 2021 construction of the Westport and Haast hubs was deferred until after summer 2021–22.

 In September 2021 Ngāti Waewae and Ngāti Māhaki formed a joint venture called Pokeka to buy the site of the recently demolished derelict Revingtons Hotel in central Greymouth to house a Discovery Centre, one of the Pounamu Pathway hubs.
 The plan for the single-storey building included a café with mezzanine and a glass frontage on Tainui Street.
 The building would be funded by the two rūnanga and leased long-term to TAPL (90% owned by the same rūnanga) when completed.
 Work on the hub was planned to begin in early 2022.

 In late 2021 Mayor of Buller Jamie Cleine and West Coast-Tasman MP Damien O'Connor expressed concerns about the project: they asked TAPL chair Tony Williams for details of the sale of the Revingtons site (there being a perceived conflict of interest over rental), what each director was being paid, why the West Coast community was not being informed of the project's progress, and why key milestones has been missed.
 Williams replied that Government funders had raised no concerns, the reputation and potential of the project could be damaged, and it should be treated with more respect.

+The Greymouth site opened in December 2023, and the Westport centre opened in February 2024.